 - Cataract surgery

 - ReSTOR intraocular lenses

 - Toric intraocular lens for astigmatism

 - Second Opinions

 Dr. Okeke joined Virginia Eye Consultants in July, 2009.
-Prior to that, she practiced ophthalmology as a glaucoma specialist at the University of Pennsylvania Scheie Eye Institute in Philadelphia for four years.
-While at UPenn, she obtained a Master’s in Clinical Epidemiology and headed the glaucoma division’s clinical research efforts.
-In addition to clinical and surgical management of complex glaucoma, Dr. Okeke was involved with numerous multi-center clinical trials and in teaching glaucoma fellows, residents and UPenn medical students.
-She was also the Director of the community outreach efforts for screening for glaucoma and other common eye diseases in the community of West Philadelphia.
+Prior to that, she practiced ophthalmology as a glaucoma specialist at the University of Pennsylvania Scheie Eye Institute in Philadelphia, where she headed the glaucoma division’s clinical research efforts.
+In addition to clinical and surgical management of complex glaucoma, she was also the Director of the community outreach efforts for screening for glaucoma and other common eye diseases in the community of West Philadelphia.
 Dr. Okeke is a Fellow of the American Academy of Ophthalmology, and a member of the American Glaucoma Society and the Association for Research Vision and Ophthalmology.

 Dr. Okeke went to both undergraduate and medical school at the prestigious Yale University in New Haven, CT, where she won several awards for her academic achievements and research efforts.
 She then moved on to Baltimore, MD where she performed her residency in ophthalmology at the world-famous Wilmer Eye Institute of the Johns Hopkins School of Medicine, ranked at that time the number 1 ophthalmology program by the US News and World Report.
 There she was trained by legendary pioneers in glaucoma diagnosis, management, surgery and research, Drs.
 Harry Quigley, David Friedman, and Henry Jampel.